zaralrubaie/pre_trained-bot/README.md

 ## 🔹 Features

 - Predefined responses for greetings and FAQs
 - Dynamic responses via DialoGPT-small
-- Simple Gradio UI for interaction
+- Simple and intuitive web interface powered by Gradio
-- Runs on CPU (no GPU required)

 ---